edenlabllc/aws-iam-provisioner.operators.infra/README.md

 e.g. [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/),
 [AWS Elastic Block Store CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master).

-The AWS IAM Provisioner Operator enables the creation and management of AWS IAM resources, including `roles` and `policies`, based on information obtained after provisioning the target cluster via the [Kubernetes Cluster API Provider AWS.](https://cluster-api-aws.sigs.k8s.io/getting-started)
+The AWS IAM Provisioner Operator implements the creation and management of AWS IAM resources, including `roles` and `policies`, based on information obtained after provisioning the target cluster via the [Kubernetes Cluster API Provider AWS.](https://cluster-api-aws.sigs.k8s.io/getting-started)

 While a CR of an IAM policy is a static definition, which can be defined in advance, a CR of an IAM role might contain